Dan's Internet Plaice

 History

 The pub evaluation scheme in its present format was born on a rather abbreviated Circle Line pub crawl on 15th December 2001, involving Messrs.
 David Wacey, Graham Buckley and Ed Lewis, although its origins may be traced back to earlier discussions with Messrs.
 Richard Bradshaw, Mark Giles, Matthew Oliver, Adam Sharr and Andrew Wright pertaining to establishments visited on a Croydon Tramlink pub crawl.
 After a few attempts to get the scoring and weighting system correct, the eventual scheme was hit upon which seems to work rather well.
-NB: revised from 1 July 2005 so as not to penalise pubs with no barmaids.

 Guidelines